What We Do

 Programs & Services

 DOROT provides older adults with many options for connection, from in-person and remote visiting, to group programs and activities on a wide array of topics from arts and culture to health and wellness, Jewish themes and current events, to assistance with getting to medical appointments and online outreach and so much more.

 Our intergenerational programs reflect DOROT’s commitment to bring the generations together to share stories and perspectives, learn and create together and value contributions made to each other.
 Service-learning programs connect students with older adults to break down the barriers of ageism, promote greater understanding and respect between generations and build intergenerational communities.

-The lifeblood of DOROT are the volunteers, of all ages, who are recruited on an ongoing basis to make meaningful connections with older adults.
+The heart of DOROT are the volunteers, of all ages, who are recruited on an ongoing basis to make meaningful connections with older adults.
 They visit, call, bring holiday packages, run errands, play chess and teach how our program participants to use a computer, smartphone or tablet and to shop online and so much more.